AmineDjeghri/OASIS-Semantic-Image-Synthesis/README.md

 implementation of the paper 'You Only Need Adversarial Supervision for Semantic Image Synthesis'

 * Authors of this implementation : All authors provided the same work in terms of time, effort and contributions
-  - Claire Bizon Monroc ( Generator, Training/test loop,metrics)
+  - Claire Bizon Monroc ( Discriminator, Training/test loop)
-  - Amine Djeghri (Datasets, Discriminator,utils)
+  - Amine Djeghri (Datasets, Generator)
-  - Idles Mamou (metrics, configs, utils)
+  - Idles Mamou (metrics, configs)
 * `config.yml`: contains all architecture and training hyperparameters

 ## Training steps for ADEDataChallenge2016: